-The main themes from engagement were that people wanted a flexible, responsive service; a recognition of individual needs; and the importance of allowing enough time to plan any changes with the people who use the services so that any impact they may experience would be managed effectively.
+The main themes from engagement were that people wanted a flexible, responsive service; a recognition of individual needs; and importantly allowing enough time to plan any changes with those who use the services so that any impact they may experience can be managed effectively and sensitively.
 The detailed outcomes from the engagement are attached as Appendix A.